-Human Nature's Perfect Coverage Mineral Foundation in Caramel.
-It's supposed to be medium coverage but I like that it's lightweight, much similar to putting on face powder.
+This is Human Nature’s Perfect Coverage Mineral Foundation in Caramel.
+It’s supposed to be medium coverage but I like that it’s lightweight, much similar to putting on face powder.

 Of course, when you put on make-up, there will be times when your face gets a bit oily.
 I don’t add more make-up to stop the oil.
 That would just make me feel yucky.
 Instead, I use this:

 Mary Kay oil mattifier.
 I just dab some of this on the oily areas of my face and I’m good to go.
 It costs approximately P600 but it goes a long long long long looooooooong way.
 It’s been almost a year and a half since I first bought this for my brother’s wedding and I still haven’t finished it off.
 If I compute for the number of months this has been useful to me, I’d say it costs about P40/month.